 Actual after-tax returns depend on your tax situation and may differ from those shown in the preceding table.
 When after-tax returns are calculated, it is assumed that the shareholder was in the highest individual federal marginal income tax bracket at the time of each distribution of income or capital gains or upon redemption.
 State and local income taxes are not reflected in the calculations.
 Please note that after-tax returns are not relevant for a shareholder who holds fund shares in a tax-deferred account, such as an individual retirement account or a 401(k) plan.
 Also, figures captioned Return After Taxes on Distributions and Sale of Fund Shares may be higher than other figures for the same period if a capital loss occurs upon redemption and results in an assumed tax deduction for the shareholder.

 Investment Advisor

 The Vanguard Group, Inc. (Vanguard)

-Portfolio Managers
+Portfolio Manager

-Scott E. Geiger, CFA, Portfolio Manager at Vanguard.
-He has co-managed the Fund since 2022.
+Justin A. Schwartz, CFA, Portfolio Manager at Vanguard and Head of Municipal Index and Money Markets.
+He has managed the Fund since 2023.